Australian Broadcasting Corporation

-The Australian Broadcasting Corporation (ABC) is Australia's principal public service broadcaster.
-It is funded by grants from the federal government and is administered by a government-appointed board of directors.
-The ABC is a publicly-owned statutory organisation that is politically independent and accountable; for example, through its production of annual reports, and is bound by provisions contained within the Public Interest Disclosure Act 2013 and the Public Governance, Performance and Accountability Act 2013, with its charter enshrined in legislation, the Australian Broadcasting Corporation Act 1983.
-ABC Commercial, a profit-making division of the corporation, also helps generate funding for content provision.
+The Australian Broadcasting Corporation (ABC) is Australia's principal public broadcaster.
+It operates across television, radio, and the web to provide news and current affairs, emergency information, entertainment and factual programming to regional and metropolitan Australia.
+The ABC is funded by tax revenue and grants from the federal government, though it also generates minor funding via ABC Commercial.
+It has a government-appointed board of directors and a remit to be politically independent and accountable.
+(Note: The ABC's remit is outlined in the Public Interest Disclosure Act 2013 and the Public Governance, Performance and Accountability Act 2013, with its charter enshrined in the Australian Broadcasting Corporation Act 1983.)